DataDog/documentation/content/en/serverless/_index.md

 - Map the apps running on your App Service Plans to identify apps that may be impacting costs or performance

 The Datadog extension for Azure App Service provides tracing capabilities for Azure Web Apps.
-For more information about setting up tracing in Azure, see the [Azure App Service Extension documentation][6].
+For more information about setting up tracing in Azure, see the [Azure App Service Extension documentation][5].

+### Azure Container Apps

+tk

 ### Google Cloud Functions

 Google Cloud Functions is a lightweight, event-based, asynchronous compute solution that allows you to create small, single-purpose functions.
-To monitor serverless functions running on Google Cloud Platform, enable the [Google Cloud Platform integration][7].
+To monitor serverless functions running on Google Cloud Platform, enable the [Google Cloud Platform integration][6].

 ## Further Reading